Year 1 - Elm 2025 - 2026

 Year 1

-Our new Autumn topic is called 'Childhood' and has a History focus.
+Our Autumn topic is called 'Childhood' and has a History focus.

 This project teaches children about everyday life and families today, including comparisons with childhood in the 1950s, using artefacts and a range of different sources.